matheusmorcinek/testing-project/README.md

 With the server running, you can test the API by sending requests to it using a tool like Postman.
 Here's an example of how to test the GET http://localhost:3000/api/v1/users/:userId

 Open up Postman and create a new request.

 Set the request method to GET.
 Set the request URL to http://localhost:3000/api/v1/users/12345 (replace 12345 with a valid user ID from the database).
 Send the request.
 You should receive a response containing the user object with the specified ID.

+Or get the collection ready with an exemple from the collections folder.

 That's it!
 You now have a working API that can handle GET requests for user data.
 You can modify the code to add more functionality or endpoints as needed.